Atmosphere/atmosphere/README.md

 [Latest Presentation - Writing highly scalable WebSocket using the Atmosphere Framework](http://www.slideshare.net/jfarcand/writing-highly-scalable-websocket-using-the-atmosphere-framework)

+#### Quick Start

 To quickly see what Atmosphere can do with WebSocket and Comet, and If you want to play with Redis, Hazelcast, ActiveMQ(JMS) or XMPP(Gmail), [download](https://oss.sonatype.org/content/repositories/releases/org/atmosphere/samples/atmosphere-jquery-pubsub/0.8.6/atmosphere-jquery-pubsub-0.8.6.war) the [JQueryPubSub](https://github.com/Atmosphere/atmosphere/blob/master/samples/jquery-pubsub/src/main/java/org/atmosphere/samples/pubsub/JQueryPubSub.java#L51) sample,  uncomments the appropriate technology in the [pom.xml](https://github.com/Atmosphere/atmosphere/blob/master/samples/jquery-pubsub/pom.xml#L2), re-war the file or manually drop the atmosphere-{technology-name}.jar under your WEB-INF/lib to enabled it automatically

 For SNAPSHOT, you'll have to add the Sonatype repo to your settings in order to be able to access the snapshot builds [Browse the artifact](https://oss.sonatype.org/content/repositories/releases/org/atmosphere/)